-With that said, it’s generally understood that intermediaries are better negotiators than principals in a transaction since intermediaries are less emotionally involved in a specific deal and therefore less likely to make mistakes when negotiating.
+With that said, it’s generally accepted that intermediaries are better negotiators than principals in a transaction since intermediaries are less emotionally involved in a specific deal and therefore less likely to make mistakes or act impulsively when negotiating.

 The other possible downside to using a buyer’s agent in NYC is the risk of hiring a low quality and/or inexperienced buyer’s agent.

-With over 50,000 agents in NYC, there is a huge variety in terms of experience levels when it comes to buyer brokers.
+With over 50,000 agents in NYC, there is a huge range in terms of experience (and ethical standards) when it comes to buyer’s brokers.
 We explain how to find a great buyer’s agent in this article.

-While a seasoned buyer agent can make even the most difficult deals go through without a hitch, a newbie buyer broker can blow up the easiest of deals quite easily.
+While a seasoned buyer agent can make even the most difficult deals go through without a hitch, a newbie buyer broker can easily blow up the most straightforward transaction.